Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 After a while you'll get notifications about comments on your pull requests from your reviewers.
-Often times, you'll need to change something before the branch is ready.
+Oftentimes you'll need to change something before the branch is ready.

 ## Solving change requests
 Change requests should be applied in separate _fixup_ or _squash_ commits.
-Rebaseing the branch during an ongoing review is not appreciated unless there is a good reason for it, like pulling in some new and necessary changes from `master`, because it makes harder for the reviewers to know what the new changes are and what they already reviewed.
+Rebasing the branch during an ongoing review is not appreciated unless there is a good reason for it, like pulling in some new and necessary changes from `master`, because it makes it harder for the reviewers to know what the new changes are and what they have already reviewed.

 These commits should be merged into `staging` as well when they are done.